-{Note 1: Only TSs may contain normative provisions.
-Study Items shall create or impact only TRs.
-"Internal TR" is intended for 3GPP internal use only whereas "External TR" may be transposed by OPs.}

 NOTE: If this is a RAN WI including Core and Perf. part, then all new Core part specs have to be listed first and then all new Perf. part specs.
 Indicate "Core part" or "Perf. part" under Remarks for each spec.
 By default a new specs can only be new for one of both parts.